but I'm older than that and should know better!

 I have to say for the most part I think - commonsense.
 But I've also done the same thing the same way for so long it is second nature - but I am getting old and I'm not 40, 50, or even 60 anymore.
 What is that.
 LIFE DOES NOT STOP!
 But physically I'm not as strong as I was, I'm going to work on that.
 If I were to look at this spiritually - I should always be working on that.

-There is nothing more important than your footing strong and ground in the LORD.
+There is nothing more important than your footing strong and grounded in the LORD.
 I believe even the wisest of person can do something foolish.

 Have I learned a lesson here?
 Well, I still had to use the stool with the seat -lol- but I made certain it was grounded well and that I was securely footed.